 Reminder

-To choose a more suitable light for your aquarium, let’s have a look at the basic parameters of aquarium lights.
+To choose a more suitable light for your aquarium, let’s take a look at the basic parameters of aquarium lights.

 After reading, we believe you have possessed a deeper understanding of aquarium light intensity.
 In summary, the requirements of various aquariums can be different.
 You should make decisions according to the types and size of your tank, as well as the fish, aquatic plants, and creatures in your aquarium.
 By the way, lighting time is also important.
 Generally speaking, 8–12 hours per day is great.
 Finally, thanks for your reading, and welcome to share your ideas in a comment!